Click here for Level 2 Yoga Teacher Training Courses FAQ

 Please consider that both Rishikesh and Goa are India based trainings and the price is reflective of the lower standard in accommodation and service that is common to India.

 Spain has the bonus of staying at a working organic farm with a ‘getting back to nature’ feel.
 The Andalusia Mountains are renowned for their beauty and like in Austria the training will be a small and intimate group.
 The venue offers us a chance to live in a communal and family like way, sharing living and dining spaces.
 Although the venue is very much secluded (with a swimming pool!) it is close to a village and days off you can go to the beach at Granada

-Thailand & Bali have the same exotic feel and are the more luxury options in terms of what accommodation and service you can enjoy whilst staying in the venue.
+Thailand & Bali have an exotic and tropical feel and are the more luxury options in terms of accommodation and the service you can expect whilst staying in the venue.